r-choudhary/au7-lecture-notes/README.md

 - [x] 1 to 5: learning how to learn, git, shell

-- [ ] 6 to 37: python, data structures, algorithms, computer fundamentals 👈🏽 in progress
+- [ ] 6 to 37: python, data structures, algorithms, computer fundamentals 👈🏽

 - [ ] 38 to 79: backend - js, node.js, express, no sql, sql, mongo db